- 1. A summary of social innovation

 No, the MIS has a province-wide mission and also collaborates with initiatives across Canada.
 As the organization is still young, Montréal is the first area in which the MIS is prototyping and deploying the majority of its activities.

-However, some MIS programs already have a provincial scope, such as the Tangram referral platform.
+However, some MIS programs already have a provincial scope.
 MIS activities and programs will be offered progressively to different regions of Québec in the coming years.

 How is the MIS complementary to the current ecosystem of support for social innovation?

 The MIS impact strategy is founded on a simple principle: reconnect the current actors in the ecosystem who are supportive of social innovation in Québec in order to increase the number of projects that have an impact on the development of our society and thereby accelerate positive social transformation in the province.

 The MIS supports innovation and accompaniment processes that will enable projects led by citizens, partners and collaborators to better define the desired impact from the outset, to better target the approaches that will respond to the real needs defined by users, and to better assess the resources and capacities needed at the individual and organizational levels for a scaling-up that is both successful and sustainable.